Red X iconGreen tick iconYellow tick icon

 Publications

-Cuniala, R., Price, O., & Sheridan, L. (2024, February).
-Caring for who?
-Caring about what?
-Caring human resource management in practice in an early childhood education and care setting.
-Verbal presentation at the Association of Industrial Relations Academics of Australia and New Zealand (AIRAANZ) Conference: Reimagining Industrial Relations: Work, Care, Climate & Safety, Perth, Australia.
+Cuniala, R., Price, O., & Sheridan, L. (2026, January).
+Not just undervalued but systematically misvalued: When the market sets the price on care in the Australian early childhood sector.
+Verbal presentation at the Association of Industrial Relations Academics of Australia and New Zealand (AIRAANZ) Conference: Shifting perspective and practice: Industrial relations in a changing world of work, Sydney, Australia.
 Conference Contribution - Verbal presentation and other Conference outputs

 Back to top